Computer security: Physical access attacks

-A direct-access attack is when an unauthorized user (an attacker) gains physical access to a computer, most likely to directly copy data from it or steal information.
+A direct-access attack is when an unauthorized user (an attacker) gains physical access to a computer, typically to copy data from it or steal information.
 Attackers may also compromise security by making operating system modifications, installing software worms, keyloggers, covert listening devices or using wireless microphones.
 Even when the system is protected by standard security measures, these may be bypassed by booting another operating system or tool from a CD-ROM or other bootable media.
 Disk encryption and the Trusted Platform Module standard are designed to prevent these attacks.

 Direct service attackers are related in concept to direct memory attacks which allow an attacker to gain direct access to a computer's memory.
 The attacks "take advantage of a feature of modern computers that allows certain devices, such as external hard drives, graphics cards, or network cards, to access the computer's memory directly."

 Eavesdropping

 Eavesdropping is the act of surreptitiously listening to a private computer conversation (communication), usually between hosts on a network.
 It typically occurs when a user connects to a network where traffic is not secured or encrypted and sends sensitive business data to a colleague, which, when listened to by an attacker, could be exploited.
-Data transmitted across an open network allows an attacker to exploit a vulnerability and intercept it via various methods.
+Data transmitted across an open network can be intercepted by an attacker using various methods.

-Unlike malware, direct-access attacks, or other forms of cyber attacks, eavesdropping attacks are unlikely to negatively affect the performance of networks or devices, making them difficult to notice.
+Unlike malware, direct-access attacks, or other forms of cyberattacks, eavesdropping attacks are unlikely to negatively affect the performance of networks or devices, making them difficult to notice.
 In fact, "the attacker does not need to have any ongoing connection to the software at all.
 The attacker can insert the software onto a compromised device, perhaps by direct insertion or perhaps by a virus or other malware, and then come back some time later to retrieve any data that is found or trigger the software to send the data at some determined time."

 Using a virtual private network (VPN), which encrypts data between two points, is one of the most common forms of protection against eavesdropping.
 Using the best form of encryption possible for wireless networks is best practice, as well as using HTTPS instead of an unencrypted HTTP.

 Programs such as Carnivore and NarusInSight have been used by the Federal Bureau of Investigation (FBI) and the NSA to eavesdrop on the systems of internet service providers.
 Even machines that operate as a closed system (i.e., with no contact with the outside world) can be eavesdropped upon by monitoring the faint electromagnetic transmissions generated by the hardware.
 TEMPEST is a specification by the NSA referring to these attacks.